Elephant stables

 • Mandya.

-• Mysore is a city located on the foothills of Chamundi hills and is famous for its Mysore palace and Krishna Raja Sagara (KRS) Dam.
+• Mysore, nestled at the foothills of Chamundi Hills, is renowned for its iconic Mysore Palace and the Krishna Raja Sagara (KRS) Dam.

 • Udupi.